gschmutz/stream-processing-workshop/06-mqtt-to-kafka-timescaledb/README.md

 }'
 ```

-A soon as the connector starts getting the messages from MQTT, they should start appearing on the console where the Kafka consumer is running, either using `kafkacat` or `kafka-console-consumer`:
+As soon as the connector starts receiving messages from MQTT, they will appear on the console.
+Use `kcat` to consume from the topic:

 ```bash
 docker exec -ti kcat kcat -b kafka-1:19092 -t energy-monitoring.raw -q